Water Damage Restoration Services

 - Black Water.
 The third and most serious type of water source is black water.
 While not necessarily black in color, black water is completely unsanitary.
 Generally water from any type of flooding, be it river/rain water or seawater, is classified as black water and contains harmful bacteria.

-It should be noted that, in spite of the color-coding scheme set forth by the IICRC, the water will probably not be grey or black.
+It should be noted that the water will probably not be grey or black.
 It may be difficult to tell by looking at it whether water damage is the result of clean, grey, or black water.
 For that reason you should always contact a qualified water damage repair contractor to assess the situation.